andrewdc/adc/pages/articles/2013-10-16-objects-in-space/index.md

   ...
 }
 ```
-Typically the object state is related enough to the object that I would know to look in the object file (_beer.scss) if I need to alter the state styles.
-If I can’t find it there — then the only other place it should be is in the global _states.scss.
+Typically the object state is related enough to the object that I would know to look in the object file (`_beer.scss`) if I need to alter the state styles.
+If I can’t find it there — then the only other place it should be is in the global `_states.scss`.
 Organization, and collision protection Boom.

 Great.
 Now I’m thirsty.